 Ms. Dequenne, what did “Rosetta” learn you back then when you were a seventeen-year-old actress?

-I had been a member of theater workshops and had appeared on the stage before, but “Rosetta” was my first film, my introduction to film and to the camera, and through the Dardenne brothers I discovered what cinema is all about.
-If you look at their working method, you can’t compare them with anyone, because nobody else works like they do.
+I had been a member of theater workshops and had appeared on the stage before, but “Rosetta” was my first film, my introduction to film and to the camera, and through the Dardenne brothers, I discovered what cinema is all about.
+If you look at their working method, you can’t compare them with anyone, because nobody else works as they do.
 They are very unique, and that became obvious right after “Rosetta,” which was a small film with a small crew where everybody worked together, while my next film, “Le pacte des loups” [2001, a.k.a.
 “Brotherhood of the Wolf”], was completely the opposite.
-I didn’t even get to see the director [Christophe Gans], because he was watching everything on his monitor, and so I was communicating with his assistant.
+I didn’t even get to see the director [Christophe Gans], because he was watching everything on his monitor, so I communicated with his assistant.
 Everything was set and meticulously planned.
-Those first two films couldn’t have been more different, and since then I did everything in between [laughs].
+Those first two films couldn’t have been more different, and since then, I did everything in between [laughs].

 There’s this wide range in the films you do, but also in the roles you play.
 If you compare your characters in films such as “À perdre la raison“ and your portrayal of the hairdresser in “Pas son genre”, the difference couldn’t more obvious.
 This variety in the roles you play, is that your niche?

-For me it’s a combination of several things, because I’m interested in playing different characters, all types of characters really, and that’s what is so appealing when you’re an actor.
-If I would have to play Rosetta, Murielle or Jennifer all the time, it wouldn’t be fun anymore.
+For me, it’s a combination of several things because I’m interested in playing different characters, all types of characters really, and that’s what is so appealing when you’re an actor.
+If I had to play Rosetta, Murielle, or Jennifer all the time, it wouldn’t be fun anymore.
 It’s much more interesting if you get to play a countess in one film and a poor woman in the next—different characters in different settings and different stories.
 And you’re also working with another director who is a world on his own.
-His point of view always makes him unique, and when you accept a role, you enter his world and first you begin to create your character with your body, like a different haircut and the right costumes when you start disguising yourself.
+His point of view always makes him unique, and when you accept a role, you enter his world, and first you begin to create your character with your body, like a different haircut and the right costumes when you start disguising yourself.
 I loved doing that when I was a child, and that’s exactly what we also do when we’re making a film.

 Have you ever considered directing?

 And even at thirty-seven, you have been a leading lady in French cinema for twenty years now.
-Does that come with some sort of responsibilities?
+Does that come with some sort of responsibility?

-What about working abroad, like in England or in the U.S.?
+What about working abroad, like in England or the U.S.?
 Is that an option?

-You are a very accomplished, well-known and highly respected actress, but you don’t live the life of a movie star, do you?
-I mean, journalists always speak highly of you because of your passion for your craft, your love for your family, for Paris, and for cooking.
+You are a very accomplished, well-known, and highly respected actress, but you don’t live the life of a movie star, do you?
+I mean, journalists always speak highly of you because of your passion for your craft, your love for your family, Paris, and for cooking.